ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ##Note about identifying an account

 For every ressource depending on an account, you can give its name or its unique identifier.
-For GET methods, the address isn't exactly the same ; for POST methods, you have two tags, `<AccountName>` and `<AccountId>`, and you must choose one of them.
+For GET methods, the address isn't exactly the same (see examples below) ; for POST methods, you have two tags, `<AccountName>` and `<AccountId>`, and you must choose one of them.
 Access through unique identifier is more direct.
 Thus, if you fill both `<AccountName>` and `<AccountId>` tags, only `<AccountId>` will be taken into consideration.

 #Get information about an _account_